3drobotics/solodevguide/book/uploading.md

 Next, we want to download these packages on your host computer so they can be moved to Solo along with your code.
 You can do this using `pip wheel` to download them into a new folder, `./wheelhouse`.
 Run this command:

 ```
-CC=dummy pip wheel pytest -r ./requirements.txt --build-option="--plat-name=py27"
+pip wheel -r ./requirements.txt --build-option="--plat-name=py27"
 ```

 This installs all the dependencies in `requirements.txt` as Python wheel files, which are source code packages.
-The environment variable and platform options ensure we won't compile any host-only code, only source code.

 Next, you can move this entire directory over to Solo using rsync: